vulcu/dahlia/README.md

 ## Features

 * Monophonic (1 Voice) and Polyphonic (8-voices)
-  * Polyphonic version easily adaptable to _N_ number of voices depending desired performance
+  * Polyphonic version easily adaptable to _N_ number of voices based on system resources
-  * Portamento control (monophonic only)
+  * Monophonic version has midi-adjustable portamento control
+  * Lightweight `|miniphonic|` monophonic voice for resource-constrained applications
 * 7 Oscillators, 1 ADSR, and 2 ADS envelopes per-voice
 * Oscillators selectable between Sine, Saw, and a PWM with a 5%-50% automatable duty-cycle
 * 6 different waveshaping algorithms and a Gain control